benstear/epistasis_analysis/notes/cluster_workflow.md

 Do the INFO/FORMAT change when multi-allelic sites get split? write py script to compare?

  The input file should be the last string in the command, ie `bcftools filter [options] file`

+For loop for looping through files:

+loop through folder or file of filenames?